dannyvasq/recipes-app/README.md

 # recipes-app
-One to many relationship between user and their recipies
+One to many relationship between users and their recipies.